 Our Charity Partner - World Horse Welfare

 Horses in Britain and further afield desperately need World Horse Welfare.
-World Horse Welfare field officers work daily on wastelands where animals are found at the point of death from starvation.
-In many cases World Horse Welfare is able to rescue neglected animals, nurse them back to health and find them new roles with new owners.
-World Horse Welfare is working in Europe to bring about badly needed changes in legislation regarding live export, CCTV in slaughterhouses, and disease control.
-It supports important veterinary research; educates horse owners globally on good horsecare practice; brings leading thinkers in equine health and welfare together; campaigns against the scourge of unlawful grazing and works to help vulnerable but desperately needed working equines in poorer parts of the world.
+World Horse Welfare Field Officers regularly work on wastelands where animals are found at the point of death from starvation.
+In many cases, World Horse Welfare is able to rescue neglected animals, nurse them back to health and find them loving new homes.
+World Horse Welfare campaigns to improve horse welfare in Europe to bring about badly needed changes in legislation regarding long-distance transport for slaughter, CCTV in slaughterhouses and responsible ownership.
+It supports important veterinary research; educates horse owners globally on good horse-care practice; brings leading thinkers in equine health and welfare together; lobbies to raise welfare standards in the UK and internationally and works to help vulnerable but desperately needed working equines in poorer parts of the world.
 It’s one of Britain’s finest charities and we are proud to help.

 Visit World Horse Welfare’s own website at www.worldhorsewelfare.org.
 Follow World Horse Welfare on social media to keep up to date with the amazing work they're doing for horses and ponies in the UK and internationally.

 How Harry Hall supported World Horse WelfareHarry Hall has always been proud to be more than a one-stop online shop… and as such we were proud to support World Horse Welfare until 2020 as our nominated charity partner.
 We helped them by sharing news of their campaigns, achievements, new findings and horses they have ready to rehome to our followers.
 We also donated items of horse wear to World Horse Welfare’s four regional centres and providing discounted clothing and safety wear to World Horse Welfare staff.

 Find out about our new Charity Partners here.